 - Do Kentucky eviction laws allow landlords to use “self-help eviction” methods, such as locking a tenant out of the rental unit or shutting off the utilities?

-No. If a landlord evicts a tenant using self-help methods, the tenant can choose to recover possession or terminate the lease.
+No. If a landlord evicts a tenant using self-help methods (unlawfully removes or excludes the tenant from the premises or willfully diminishes services to the tenant by interrupting or causing the interruption of heat, running water, hot water, electric, gas, or other essential service), the tenant can choose to recover possession or terminate the lease.
 Tenants can also recover up to three months’ rent and reasonable attorney’s fees.
 (KRS § 383.655)

 COVID-19 Changes to Kentucky Landlord-Tenant Laws